linsoss/flink-sql-fuse/README.md

 # Potamoi Fuse

-Potamoi Fuse is a tiny shims for sumitting Flink-SQL job directly to cluster by specifying the sqls content with Java program arguments.
+Potamoi Fuse is a tiny shims for submitting Flink-SQL job directly to cluster by specifying the sqls content with Java program arguments.

 The supported flink versions are as following: